 Not only are red grapes a fantastic snack or side, they are very low in calories (about 2 calories each).
 We eat grapes almost every day with breakfast or lunch.
 And we take them with us on road trips in place of the Pringles or Dots Pretzels we used to bring along.
 They fit easily into a red Solo cup that we put in the cup holders of our car and they satisfy our cravings for munchable snacks while we drive down the road.

-Grapes are low in calories, but they also fill me up.
+Grapes are low in calories, but they also fill us up.
 The small amount of peanuts below (there are 8 if you put the halves back together) have the same calories as the 22 grapes.
-It’s easy to see that the grapes will fill you up more and keep you felling full longer.
+It’s easy to see that the grapes will fill you up more and keep you feeling full longer.

 Finally, grapes are also a great “comparison” food for me.
-Once I was visiting my grandma in the nursing home and went to grab one of those Hershey Nuggets chocolates from her candy jar.
+Once I was visiting my grandma in the nursing home and went to grab a Hershey Nugget chocolate from her candy jar.
 I really wanted a sweet snack and decided I was going to have one and log the calories in my Noom food tracker.
 I was shocked to find out that each tiny Nugget was 50 calories!
 So I stopped myself and compared that to red grapes.
 I asked myself, “Would you rather have ONE Hershey Nugget or 25 grapes?”
 That day, the answer was easy and I opted for the grapes.